NejRemeslnici/dump-cleaner/README.md

 This is where things get more interesting.
 The `cleanup_tables` key specifies which tables (via the `db` and `table` properties) and their columns (via the `name` property nested inside the `columns` array) should be cleaned and what `cleanup_type` each column is, i.e. which variant of the cleanup process will be used for it.
 Optionally, a column may also include a `unique` property: when set to `true` the randomized values in this column will be guaranteed to be unique across the table.

-Optionally, an `id_column` key may be given that determines the foreign key which is responsible for determining the identity of the table records (see the Randomization section above).
+Optionally, an `id_column` key may be given that determines the foreign key which is responsible for determining the identity of the table records (see the [Randomization](#randomization-is-deterministic) section above).
 For example a table that [belongs_to](https://guides.rubyonrails.org/association_basics.html#the-belongs-to-association) the `users` table might have the `id_column` set to `user_id` and this would ensure that the values in this table would be randomized the same as the corresponding values in the `users` table, keeping consistency across the associated tables.
 This property defaults to `"id"`.

-Optionally, the `keep_same_conditions` key may also hold Conditions (see below) for ignoring the cleanup of a record from the table.
+Optionally, the `keep_same_conditions` key may also hold [conditions](#keep_same_conditions) for ignoring the cleanup of a record from the table.
 When the conditions evaluate to a truthy value for the record, none of its fields gets cleaned.
 This is useful if you want to keep some records (say admin users) in the original state.

 The optional `record_context_columns` property may define a list of columns the source values of which should be available for the cleaning workflows.
 This is currently used when evaluating the `keep_same_conditions`.
 (This could probably be refactored out as it unnecessarily duplicates the configuration a bit.)